Harold Hopkins (actor): Personal life

+In the 1970s, Hopkins bought land at Webbs Creek, on the Hawkesbury River.
+Between stage and film roles, Hopkins worked as a Hawkesbury River ferryman.

 Death

 In 2011, Hopkins was diagnosed with mesothelioma, believed to be due to his asbestos exposure in the 1960s.
-He died in a Sydney hospice in Wahroonga on 11 December 2011.
+He died in Neringah Private Hospital, a Sydney hospice in Wahroonga on 11 December 2011, at the age of 67.
+He was survived by his six siblings, including twin brother John.